 Recently a young mother asked me how she can learn to parent a toddler and a tweenager (preteen) without getting angry all the time.
-As a grandfather, I’d say that you just have to wait until you become a grandparent and then you can do it without anger.
+As a grandfather, I’d say you just have to wait until you become a grandparent and then you can do it without anger.

 But seriously, there are two things that are important to remember.

-One is to think about what is age appropriate for your toddler and for your tweenager and to interpret their behavior in light of their age and their maturity.
+The first is to think about what is age appropriate for your toddler and for your tweenager and to interpret their behavior in light of their age and their maturity.
 A lot of times we, as parents, have such high expectations for our children.
 We think of them as adults in little bodies.
 But they’re not.
 Their brain is still developing.
 In fact, it goes beyond even the teenage years.
 It’s not until about age 23 that a female’s brain is fully developed, and it’s not until age 26 or 27 that the male’s brain is fully developed.
-And the last part of the development is the prefrontal cortex which is the part of our brain that manages impulse and behavior and making decisions.
+And the last part of the development is the prefrontal cortex which is the part of our brain that manages impulse and behavior and decision making.

 So when you are dealing with a toddler, that part of their brain is very primitive and undeveloped.
 You’ll see them do impulsive things.
 You’ll see behavioral things that just don’t make sense unless you realize, “Oh yeah, she’s just a toddler.”
 A toddler thinks magically.
 There’s no logic.
 It’s a delightful time.
 They can have an imaginary playmate.
 They can put themselves into stories and become part of the story because everything is magical.
 Absolutely nothing is logical until age 5 or 6 when the logic starts to sneak in.

 So good luck with that.
-You won’t do it consistently, just do it more than you’re doing it now and that’s all you’ve got to do.
-Remember you just have to be a good enough parent.
-Don’t be too good, or you’ll spoil your child and make him into a little monster.
+You won’t do it consistently; just do it more than you’re doing it now, and that’s all you’ve got to do.
+Remember, you just have to be a good enough parent.
+Don’t be too good or you’ll spoil your child and make him into a little monster.
 Don’t be no good because then you’ll ruin your kids.
 God made us so that all we have to be is good enough, which means somewhat consistent.
-And also, try to remember to lighten up.
+And also, try to remember to lighten up!